verlok/vanilla-lazyload/README.md

 #### Auto init + store the instance in a variable

-> **When to use**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, but you need to assign the an auto-initialized instance to a variable, e.g. to use the [API](#api) on it.
+> **Use case**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, but you need to assign the an auto-initialized instance to a variable, e.g. to use the [API](#api) on it.

 HTML + Javascript